 Statistical Local Areas (SLAs) are defined by the Australian Bureau of Statistics to produce areas for the presentation and analysis of data.
-In this Division, some of the Local Government Areas have been split into SLAs.
-For example, the LGA of Indigo has two SLAs, Part A (a minor part of which is in this Division) and Part B. Part of this SLA and all or parts of the other SLAs listed comprise the Division (Table 14).
+In this Division, some Local Government Areas (LGAs) have been split into SLAs.
+For example, the LGA of Glenelg has three SLAs - Heywood (all of which is in the Division), North (a majority of which is in the Division) and Portland (all in the Division).
+These SLAs and all or part of the other SLAs in Table 14 comprise the Division.

-Table 14: SLAs and population in Border DGP, 2005 on 2001 boundaries
+Table 14: SLAs and population in Otway DGP, 2005 on 2001 boundaries